-Prostheses are medical devices, such as pacemakers and artificial joints, that can be provided during hospital treatment.
-HBF will cover prostheses that are listed on the government prostheses list.
-Most prostheses are fully covered; however, your doctor may use a prosthesis that isn't listed on the government prostheses list, in which case you'll have an out-of-pocket expense.
+Medical devices and human tissue products, such as pacemakers and artificial joints, are items that may be provided during hospital treatment.
+HBF will only pay a benefit towards items that are listed on the federal government-prescribed list.
+If your doctor uses an item that isn't listed on the prescribed list, HBF will not pay a benefit and you'll have an out-of-pocket expense.

-How to manage out-of-pockets: We suggest you discuss the choice of prostheses and the associated costs with your doctor.
+How to manage out-of-pockets: We suggest you discuss the choice of medical device or product and the associated costs with your doctor prior to receiving any treatment.